 - Night Seine River Cruise with Dinner

-Now, let’s see how that looks in our detailed guide to what to do in Paris in 1 day.
+Now, let’s see how that looks in our detailed guide to what to see in Paris in one day.

-One Day In Paris: What to Do in Paris for A Day
+One Day In Paris: Things to Do in Paris in One Day

-Below is a detailed guide to what to do in Paris if you only have a day, in the order that makes the most sense in terms of getting around and minimizing transport.
-Ideally, you’ll start the day as soon as possible, and keep going until you’ve seen everything!
+Below is a detailed guide to how to spend a day in Paris in the order that makes the most sense in terms of getting around and minimizing transport.
+Ideally, you’ll start this 1-day Paris itinerary as soon as possible and keep going until you’ve seen everything!

 1. START AT NOTRE DAME

-Admire the imposing gothic structure of Notre Dame Cathedral.
+Admire the imposing Gothic structure of Notre Dame Cathedral from the outside.
 Built in the 13th century, this magnificent edifice has recently survived a devastating fire, yet she is still standing proudly as the symbol of the city.

 2. EXPLORE ILE DE LA CITÉ (AND VISIT THE SAINTE CHAPELLE)

-Once the epicenter of political, religious, and social life, it’s in Ile de la Cité, the small island in the middle of the Seine River, that the first Royal Palace stood as well as the city’s main religious and institutional buildings.
-As such, it is not surprising that some of the best places to see in Paris in one day are located on Ile de la Cité.
+Once the epicenter of political, religious, and social life, it’s on Ile-de-la-Cité, the small island in the middle of the Seine River.
+It is here where the first Royal Palace stood, as well as the city’s main religious and institutional buildings.
+As such, it is not surprising that some of the best things to do in Paris in one day are located in Ile-de-la-Cité.

-From Notre Dame, enjoy a short stroll through the charming Flower Market to Sainte Chapelle.
-Built in the 13th century by King Saint Louis, 80% of the walls are covered by remarkable colored glass windows.
+From Notre Dame, enjoy a short stroll through the charming Flower Market to the Sainte Chapelle.
+Built in the 13th century by King Saint Louis, 80% of the walls are covered by remarkable colored glass windows; it is amazing!

-Visiting the Sainte Chapelle does not take too much time and we definitely recommend it as long as you buy skip the line tickets in advance – you don’t want to waste half of your day in Paris waiting in line!
+A visit to the Sainte Chapelle does not take too much time, and we definitely recommend it as long as you buy skip-the-line tickets in advance – you don’t want to waste half of your 1 day in Paris itinerary waiting in line!

-If you’re making good time, visiting the Conciergerie is also highly recommended but again, be sure to buy your skip-the-line ticket in advance to ensure that you don’t waste a moment of your one day in Paris by standing in line!
+If you’re making a good time, visiting the Conciergerie is also highly recommended but again, be sure to buy your skip-the-line tickets in advance to ensure that you don’t waste a moment of your 1-day trip to Paris by standing in line.

 3. WALK ALONG THE SEINE TO THE LOUVRE AND THE TUILERIES GARDEN

-It takes a little under half an hour to stroll from Cité to the Tuileries Gardens, but there’s plenty to admire along the way: definitely be sure to take note of Pont Neuf, Pont des Arts, and Les Invalides and the Eiffel Tower on the left bank.
+This Paris itinerary 1 day continues west on the Seine’s Right Bank.
+It takes a little under half an hour to stroll from Cité to the Tuileries Gardens, but there’s plenty to admire along the way: definitely be sure to admire the Pont Neuf (the oldest bridge in Paris), Pont des Arts, and Les Invalides and the Eiffel Tower on the Left Bank.

 The Louvre Palace was initially built as a royal palace for the Kings of France until King Louis XIV decided to move with his court to Versailles.
 Today the Louvre Museum is one of the world’s most visited museums and certainly one of the most iconic places to see in Paris.
-While this Paris 1 day itinerary does not consider a visit to the Louvre Museum, it is well worth to get close to admire Pei’s glass pyramid, one of the favorite photo spots in Paris.
+While this one-day itinerary Paris does not consider a visit to the Louvre Museum, it is well worth getting close to admire the Louvre Pyramid, one of the favorite photo spots in Paris.

-Then you can stroll along the Tuileries Garden, the oldest public park in Paris and also one of the most beautiful.
+Then you can stroll around the Tuileries Garden, one of the most beautiful gardens in Paris and also the oldest.
 Designed by André Le Notre, the landscape designer who also designed the Gardens of Versailles, it was the Tuileries Palace’s backyard until this was burned by the Paris Commune in 1871.
-Stop for a coffee in the sun at one of the guinguettes inside the park.
+Stop for a coffee in the sun and perhaps a quick eat at one of the guinguettes (food & drinks kiosks) inside the park.

-At Palais Royal /Musée du Louvre you can take the metro Line 7 to the Latin Quarter and stop at Place Monge station.
+At Palais Royal /Musée du Louvre metro station, you can take the metro Line 7 to the Latin Quarter and stop at Place Monge station.

-While this area is known as the center of the university life in Paris, it’s also where the Roman City (IC AD) was born.
+While this area in the fifth Arrondissement is known as the center of university life in Paris, it’s also where Lutetia – Roman Paris (IC AD) was born.
 It is believed that Lutetia’s Roman Forum, the center of religious and civil life during the Roman times, was located at current rue Soufflot, while today’s rue Saint Jacques was one of the two main streets in Roman times.

-Today, it is possible to visit for free Les Arènes de Lutèce, a theatre which was constructed in the 1st century AD and was where people came to watch gladiatorial combats.
-In the area, there are also the Roman Baths, today part of the Cluny Museum, but they can be seen from Boulevard Saint Michel.
+Today, it is possible to visit the Arènes de Lutèce for free, a Roman theatre that was constructed in the 1st century AD and was where people came to watch gladiatorial combats.
+In the area, there are also the Roman Baths, today part of the Cluny Museum, but they can be seen from Boulevard Saint Michel without entering the museum.